ying-li-python/Data-Analysis/README.md

 # Analysis using Excel

+Data stored in Excel is massive and data parsing can be time-consuming, if done by hand.
+Here are two ways to look at data trends by conditional formating in Excel and creating scripts in Visual Basic.

-#### 1. Kickstarter campaigns
+## Case 1: Kickstarter campaigns

 Let's try to predict the trends by which Kickstart campaigns are likely to suceed.
-This folder contains data analysis of Kickstarter campaigns using conditional formatting and use of pivot tables to gather certain data.
+This folder contains data analysis of Kickstarter campaigns using conditional formatting and use of pivot tables.

 #### Techniques
 Microscoft Excel

-#### 2. Wall Street Stock market trends
+## Case 2: Wall Street Stocks

 How is the stock market trends for each ticker in 2014, 2015, and 2016?
 This folder has a VBA script that reads stock market values for multiple years(2014, 2015, and 2016) and creates a summary table for each ticker including Yearly Change, Percent Change, and Total Stock Volume.
 Additional table shows the greatest % increase and % decrease for that year.